 The positive experience of these early adopters might explain why the use of smart speakers and voice assistants at home is exploding particularly in the United States where Amazon devices such as the Echo Dot and the new Echo Show (a smart speaker combining audio with video) command the greatest market share.
 In fact, sales of Amazon products featuring their Alexa voice assistant have now surpassed 100 million devices across forty-one countries.

-Audio Offers Speed and Simplicity.
+Audio Offers Speed and Simplicity for Loyalty programs

 For companies keen to embrace innovation and comfortable with the challenges of technology adoption, voice capabilities now extend way beyond their original functions which simply played podcasts or provided answers to basic questions such as weather and news.
 For example, the Alexa platform allows third parties to create “Alexa skills” which essentially work as voice-activated apps, and dramatically extend the usefulness of smart home assistant devices.
 Over 90,000 Alexa Skills have been launched in just the last three years, mainly led by health, wellness and baby care needs of American consumers at home.

-Within the loyalty industry, Avios as the currency for the British Airways Executive Club was the first major UK loyalty programme to launch an Alexa Skill, allowing members to check their loyalty points balance by asking their assistant rather than the need to log in to a website by touching the screen or typing.
+Within the loyalty industry, Avios as the currency for the British Airways Executive Club was the first major UK loyalty programme to launch an Alexa Skill, allowing members to check their loyalty points balance by asking their assistant (Audio) rather than the need to log in to a website by touching the screen or typing.
 Also within the International Airline Group, Iberia Airline has extended its own Alexa Skills capabilities to allow members of its Iberia Plus loyalty programme to check in for their flights via Alexa using just their voice so it will be exciting to hear how these innovative applications perform over time.

 In our own industry focused on quick service food and convenience, voice assistants are being used to help customers order pizza and coffee with Domino’s, Pizza Hut, Papa John’s and Starbucks all embracing the new channel.
 We’ve previously written about Domino’s incredible digital approach with fifteen different ways to order – launching their Alexa Skill in the US in 2016, followed by the UK in 2017.
-The company is clear that adoption will take time, however they did report some early success with one in five UK customers who use the “easy ordering” option choosing Alexa as their preferred channel within just two months of launch.
+The company is clear that adoption will take time, however, they did report some early success with one in five UK customers who use the “easy ordering” option choosing Alexa as their preferred channel within just two months of launch.

 Podcasts and Flash Briefings